cagov/design-system/components/pagination/readme.md

 ### Review items specific to the pagination accessibility

-- Make sure that each pagination link has appropriate `aria-label`
+- Make sure that each pagination link has appropriate `aria-label`.
 - make sure that pagination component is contained within `nav` tag and has `aria-label="Pagination”` added to it.

 ### Standard accessibility review